incense burning next to a rock and a stack of tarot cards

 7. Holism

-Holism teaches that all things are interconnected, and there is a deeper a reality we cannot see that binds everything together.
+Holism teaches that all things are interconnected, and there is a deeper reality we cannot see that binds everything together.
 The world cannot be understood by looking at the individual parts because they are all part of a greater whole.

 Holism leads people to look deeper for hidden meanings in things that have none.
 Rather than look at the Scriptures for what they plainly say, these folks would often rather try to unlock some nonexistent mystery.